Bordered Floer homology for manifolds with torus boundary via immersed curves: Decorated immersed curves as type D structures

-The inverse of $f$ is easy to describe.
-Given a decorated immersed curve $(\gamma, k, A)$ in the marked torus, we construct a train track by replacing $\gamma$ with $k$ parallel copies of $\gamma$, writing $A$ as a product of elementary matrices $P_1 \cdots P_\ell$, and adding a crossover arrow between copies of $\gamma$ for each elementary matrix, where an elementary matrix of type $A_{ij}$ corresponds to an arrow connecting the $i$th copy of $\gamma$ to the $j$th copy of $\gamma$ and the arrows corresponding to $P_\ell, P_{\ell-1}, \ldots, P_1$ appear in order according to the orientation of $\gamma$.
+We first define the inverse \(g\co\Curves \to \Extend\).
+Given a decorated immersed curve $\bgamma = (\gamma, k, A)$ in the marked torus, we construct a train track by replacing $\gamma$ with $k$ parallel copies of $\gamma$, writing $A$ as a product of elementary matrices $P_1 \cdots P_\ell$, and adding a crossover arrow between copies of $\gamma$ for each elementary matrix, where an elementary matrix of type $A_{ij}$ corresponds to an arrow connecting the $i$th copy of $\gamma$ to the $j$th copy of $\gamma$ and the arrows corresponding to $P_\ell, P_{\ell-1}, \ldots, P_1$ appear in order according to the orientation of $\gamma$.
 We assume that $\gamma$ is homotoped so that it has minimal intersection with $\alpha \cup \beta$, and we take care that no crossover arrows intersect $\alpha$ or $\beta$.
-The result is a valid reduced $\Alg$-train track; this corresponds to an extended type D structure $\tN$, which has an underlying (extendable) type D structure $N$.
-Clearly this is the reverse of the procedure defining $f$, so $f(N) = (\gamma, k, A)$.
-The inverse function extends to collections of immersed curves by taking direct sum of modules.
-Note that the choices involved in defining $f^{-1}( (\gamma, k, A) )$ are a matrix representing the similarity class $A$ and an elementary decomposition of that matrix.
-Changing either choice corresponds to sliding crossover arrows around $\gamma$ by moves which preserve the homotopy equivalence class of the corresponding extended type D module; thus $f^{-1}$ is well-defined.
+The result is a valid reduced train track; this corresponds to an extended type D structure $\tN$, which has an underlying (extendable) type D structure $N$.
+We define $g(\bgamma)=N$.
+In doing so, we made some choices: namely a matrix representing the similarity class $A$ and an elementary decomposition of that matrix.
+Changing either choice corresponds to sliding crossover arrows around $\gamma$ by moves which preserve the homotopy equivalence class of the corresponding extended type D module; thus $g$ is well-defined.
+Finally, if \(\bgamma = \bigcup \bgamma_i\) is a union of decorated curves, we define \(g(\bgamma) = \bigoplus g(\bgamma_i)\).